 1. Pick the purslane leaves, fine stalks and buds, discarding the thick stems.

-2. Rinse them and dry well.
+2. Rinse and dry them well.

 3. Blitz pine nuts, garlic, salt and cheese in a small food processor (or using a stick blender) until finely chopped.